MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/display/iommu-based-gpu-isolation.md

 ## Exclusive access

+IOMMU domain attach and detach is extremely fast, but is nonetheless not currently atomic.
+This means that a transaction issued over PCIe isn't guaranteed to be translated correctly while swapping to an IOMMU domain with different mappings.

+To handle this situation, starting in Windows 10 version 1803 (WDDM 2.4), a KMD must implement the following DDI pair for *Dxgkrnl* to call:

+* [**DxgkDdiBeginExclusiveAccess**](/windows-hardware/drivers/ddi/d3dkmddi/nc-d3dkmddi-dxgkddi_beginexclusiveaccess) is called to notify KMD that an IOMMU domain switch is about to occur.
+* [**DxgkDdiEndExclusiveAccess**](/windows-hardware/drivers/ddi/d3dkmddi/nc-d3dkmddi-dxgkddi_endexclusiveaccess) is called after the IOMMU domain switch is complete.

-Some chip sets don't support atomically swapping the logical address domain when there are pending PCI transactions on the bus.
-To accommodate this limitation, *Dxgkrnl* has two DDIs for exclusive hardware access.
-These DDIs form a begin/end pairing, where *Dxgkrnl* requests that the hardware is silent over the bus. *Dxgkrnl* ensures that any pending work scheduled on the hardware completes, and then enter this exclusive access region.
+These DDIs form a begin/end pairing, where *Dxgkrnl* requests that the hardware is silent over the bus.
+The driver must ensure that its hardware is silent whenever the device is switched to a new IOMMU domain.
+That is, the driver must ensure that it doesn't read or write to system memory from the device between these two calls.

+Between these two calls, *Dxgkrnl* makes the following guarantees:

+* The scheduler is suspended.
+All active workloads are flushed, and no new workloads are sent to or scheduled on the hardware.
+* No other DDI calls are made.

+As part of these calls, the driver may choose to disable and suppress interrupts (including Vsync interrupts) for the duration of the exclusive access, even without explicit notification from the OS.

+ *Dxgkrnl* ensures that any pending work scheduled on the hardware completes, and then enters this exclusive access region.
 During this time, *Dxgkrnl* assigns the domain to the device. *Dxgkrnl* doesn't make any requests of the driver or hardware between these calls.
-Both DDIs are documented in the following section.

 ## DDI Changes